kristo-godari/wordpress-on-docker/Readme.md

 - It's important to restart the containers after this happens.
 - You can use this to restore a production backup locally, so you can work on the latest production code, and data.
   - In my case, I don't have customer or sensitive data on my website, and I can easily work with production data locally.

+## Local testing
+- Move to cicd directory `cd cicd`
+- Run `deploy.sh local` to start containers locally
+- Update local hosts files for the domain to point to localhost
+  - Run `vim /etc/hosts`

+## Update SSL certificate procedure
+- Update the `src/web-server/cert/webadmin.crt` and `src/web-server/cert/webadmin.key` accordingly
+- Build and push new container images with running `cd cicd` and `./build.sh`
+- Deploy new containers to prod vm by running `./deploy.sh prod`

+Note: When you deploy to prod, you deploy the new container, but the existing volumes are reused.
+So all the existing changes should be there.

 ## Troubleshooting
 During my development and setup, sometimes things were not working as expected, and it is likely that you will face those issues too.
 I have taken notes on how I have solved them: